developmentseed/osm-seed/images/osm-processor/README.md

-# Base container for processing and extrating  OSM format files
+# Base container for processing and extracting OSM format files

 Base container for other containers in osmseed ecosystem, it contains: